yw-tech-lab/portfolio-group/pages/_assignments/tutorial01.md

 File management and organization are an essential part of programming and web development.
 As such, we suggest the following system:
 1. Create a course folder called **cs130** somewhere on your computer.
 Many people store theirs in Documents or on their Desktop.
 2. Create a **tutorials** folder inside of your cs130 folder.
-3. Download the tutorial01.zip file, unzip it (ask your TA if you’re new to zipping / unzipping files) and put them into the cs130/tutorials folder.
+3. Download the tutorial01.zip file, unzip it (ask your TA if you’re new to zipping / unzipping files) and move the unzipped tutorial01 folder into the cs130/tutorials folder (see diagram below).

 ```